How to Build an Urban Get Home Bag for CBRN Disasters

 (Image source: Image courtesy of The Awesomer)

-I opt for a large first aid pouch in the floor well of my car at all times, where it is always accessible.
-This pouch holds the following:
+I opt for a large first aid kit in the floor well of my car at all times, where it is always accessible.
+This first aid kit holds the following:

 1 SWAT T